V-Sekai/manuals/decisions/20240407-pcvr-vs-standalone.md

-# Accepted: Focusing on PCVR vs Android Build
+# Accepted: Focusing on PCVR vs Android Build vs Web Build

 ## Context

 V-Sekai is a project that aims to bring social VR functionality to the Godot Engine.
-The current dilemma is whether to focus on an Android build, potentially moving away from PCVR as the primary platform, or continue focusing on PCVR.
+The current dilemma is whether to focus on an Android/Web build, potentially moving away from PCVR as the primary platform, or continue focusing on PCVR.

 ## Problem Statement